SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent-10-20-362-0-Security-improvement-ignores-predefined-source-ports.md

 version: 10.20.362.0
 ---

-To improve security, the LWM2M agent can now ignore packets from predefined source ports.
+To improve security, the LWM2M service can now ignore packets from predefined source ports.